 Many of the professionals feel there should be more done on the front end for workplace preparedness (31%) including internships and on-the-job training (37%).

 Only half of the companies that participated in this survey have orientation programs that specifically address what is considered to be professional behavior.

-As always, The Emily Post Institute will do our part to bring professionalism to workplaces through our seminars, webinars, e-learning for new hires, and professional development content.
+As always, The Emily Post Institute will do our part to bring professionalism to workplaces through our seminars, webinars, e-learning, and professional development content.
 Give us a call: (802) 860-1814.